maratnizamov/maratnizamov/README.md

 - 👋 Hi, I’m @maratnizamov
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Azure
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on something interesting
 - 📫 How to reach me - via email or message